Skip advert

 Thankfully, considering its off-road-oriented chassis setup – a ladder-frame construction and lifted suspension help the Grenadier overcome even the most rugged of terrain – it feels relatively compliant when driving normally.
 Unlike the Jeep Wrangler which can throw you around inside its cabin courtesy of its bouncy ride, Ineos has managed to engineer the Grenadier to be more comfortable than you might expect on longer stints.

 That’s not to say the Grenadier offers anything close to the ride quality of something like a Range Rover.
-The Ineos’ boxy shape means there’s plenty of wind noise, and while the old-fashioned recirculating-ball steering setup offers extra rigidity when off-road, it can feel vague and demands much larger steering inputs than you might be used to.
+The Ineos’ boxy shape means there’s plenty of wind noise, and while the old-fashioned recirculating-ball steering setup offers extra rigidity when off-road, it can feel vague and weighty, demanding much larger steering inputs than you might be used to.
+Still, its driving feel is more suited to its character than that of the Toyota Land Cruiser – in that car we found the steering to be too light and over-assisted.

 We also found that visibility was negatively affected by the offset rear doors and spare tyre on the back of the Grenadier – we can’t help thinking this issue could have been rectified by the inclusion of a digital rear-view mirror, given that Ineos has crammed in a lot of tech elsewhere.